alexma233/telegram-search/README.md

 | `EMBEDDING_DIMENSION` | optional | Override embedding dimension (e.g. `1536`, `1024`, `768`). |

 ### Start with Docker Image

+> [!IMPORTANT]
+> The simplest way to get started is to run the Docker image without any configuration.
+All features will work with sensible defaults.

 1. Run docker image default without any environment variables: